iYadavVaibhav/stem/docs/1-Software-Engineering/regex.md

   - `?` - 0 or 1 - ab? - zero or just one b
   - `{n}` - n exactly - ab{2} - the letter a followed by exactly two b's
   - `{n,}` - n or more - ab{2,} - the letter a followed by at least two b's
-  - `{n,y}` - n to y occurance - ab{1,3} - the letter a followed by between one and three b's
+  - `{n,y}` - n to y occurrence - ab{1,3} - the letter a followed by between one and three b's

-- `Class` of characeters - list or range, and are case-sensitive
+- `Class` of characters - list or range, and are case-sensitive
   - Range - `[a-z]` or `[A-Z]` or `[0-9]`
   - List - `[a,d,p,w]` or `[adpwKRM]` - match any single character
   - Mix - `[A-Z2-4pw]` - matches range A-Z, 2-4 and literally p, and literally w